Veterinarian Discusses Zebra Health And Needs

 “Fruits and most veggies are too high in sugar for what they need.
 High carbohydrates can lead to GI disturbances that can be very dangerous for zebras.”

-Diet also played a part when Swenson was asked about the advantages of the Grevy’s zebras and P-horses, both of which are endangered species, each living in a private pasture and thus only ever being exposed to staff members – barring a special occasion, such as a guest who may have booked an Adventure Tour.
+Diet also played a part when Swenson was asked about the advantages of the Grevy’s zebras and P-horses, both of which are endangered species, each living in a private pasture and thus only ever being exposed to staff members – barring a special occasion.

 “There is a health benefit to those separate pastures in that they aren’t offered inappropriate food by guests,” she said.
 “The zebras are very good at begging for food, and there have been incidents of guests offering them items they have in their car – other than pellets – for the zebras to eat.
 However, these items like carrots, bread, lettuce, etc. are not appropriate food items for zebras and can cause GI upset and colic.